-The real estate sales season is almost upon us, so now is the time to establish your game plan for selling your home in 2019.
+The real estate sales season is almost upon us, so now is the time to establish your game plan for selling your home.
 Advantage Waste Disposal's owner, Malio Lozano, has been renting dumpsters to downsizers, relocators, and other home sellers in the Dallas, Texas, area for over 15 years.
 "While it is common knowledge that cluttered, dark, dirty houses don't sell well, what isn't common knowledge is how long it takes to sort through a household full of memories, keepsakes, and yes, junk, to get a house truly ready for sale," he explains.

 Pictures of cluttered rooms filled wall-to-wall of personal belongings can turn away even the most motivated of buyers.
 "If a buyer is looking at all of your stuff, they can't picture their stuff in there instead.
 When a house feels like it belongs to someone else, it doesn't really feel like it's for sale yet, until you do the necessary decluttering," Malio added.

 "I advise sellers to never book your moving day and your closing day on the same day, or even the same week.
 You should give yourself plenty of time, even a month or two, to make sure that what you're taking with you fits, that what you're giving away is picked up, and whatever is left can be sold or donated before filling up the landfill," Malio says.

 Rushing through the clean-out process can add stress, lower the money raised from the sale of items not being moved, and even delay the sale of the home until it is organized and cleaned to the point of being visually appealing to prospective buyers and their agents.